T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning

-\boldparagraph{Waymo Open dataset~\cite{pSun_2020_Waymo}} is the currently the largest public dataset with LiDAR points for autonomous driving.
-It comprises 798 sequences for training and 202 sequences for validation.
-Each sequence contains roughly 200 frames with pose information by which points can be transformed into the world coordinate system.
+\boldparagraph{Waymo Open dataset~\cite{pSun_2020_Waymo}} is a large-scale autonomous driving dataset with LiDAR points.
 For 3D detection, an evaluation protocol is provided for calculating the average precision (AP) and the average precision weighted by heading (APH).
-Moreover, the evaluation includes two difficulty levels wherein bounding boxes containing over 5 points are regarded as Level 1 while Level 2 indicates all bounding boxes.
-We adopt mean AP and mean APH at Level 2 as main evaluation metrics.
+Moreover, the evaluation includes two difficulty levels wherein bounding boxes containing over 5 points are regarded as Level 1, while Level 2 indicates all bounding boxes.
+We adopt mean AP and mean APH at Level 2 as the main evaluation metrics.

+\boldparagraph{ONCE dataset~\cite{jMao_2021_ONCE}} consists of 581 sequences of varying length.
+6, 4 and 10 sequences are selected for training, validation and test sets, respectively, and manually annotated.
+The remaining data is not annotated and adopted for pre-training in our experiments.
+The official evaluation metrics are AP calculated for each category and range.

 \boldparagraph{Implementation Details.} We implement our approach based on the codebase of OpenPCDet\footnote{\url{https://github.com/open-mmlab/OpenPCDet}}.
-We keep the configuration of the sparse pyramid transformer consistent with its official implementation of GD-MAE~\cite{yang_gd-mae_2023}.
-The window size of the WCA modules is set to $(8, 8, 1)$.
-The detection ranges for the Waymo dataset are restricted between $(-74.88m, -74.88m, -2m)$ and $(74.88m, 74.88m, 4m)$.
-The pillar size is $(0.32m, 0.32m, 6m)$.
-The size of the temporal batch is set to $n=6$ for both pre-training and finetuning.
+We adopt the sparse pyramid transformer as our encoder and keep the configuration consistent with its official implementation of GD-MAE~\cite{yang_gd-mae_2023}.
 Three data augmentation techniques, \ie random flipping, scaling, and rotation, are applied to both frames during pre-training and finetuning.